listminut/docs/content/en/docs/performance-workflow.md

 ### Extract and Test

 Once you have identified the faulty code you should extract it into its own method.
+This methodology is outlined by Martin Flower in his book _Refactoring_ (e.g. https://refactoring.com/catalog/extractFunction.html).
 In the previous example the extracted code was placed in `app/models/p_category.rb` :
 ```
 def self.get_p_categories_from_s_category_ids_deprecated(s_category_ids)